dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 * The client app's `wwwroot/index.html` file can link (`<link>`) to the static assets.
 * The component can use the framework's [`Link` component](xref:blazor/fundamentals/additional-scenarios#influence-html-head-tag-elements) to obtain the static assets.

-These approaches are demonstrated in the following examples.
+The preceding approaches are demonstrated in the following examples.

 ::: moniker-end